dvelatcodes/gsap/README.md

 - Clone the repo
 - Run `npm i` to install all packages
-- Run `npm i gsap @gsap/react` a package to allow us start adding animation
+- Optional `npm i gsap @gsap/react` a package to allow us start adding animation
+- Run `npm run dev`
+- Click from number 1 to 7 to observe animations

 Currently, two official plugins are available: